mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "You can rinse yourself with the towel.
 These robes will be big on you, but just put them on for now and I can tie them to fit."

-Thi looked up to her with grateful eyes and mouthed, "Thank you", and then walked into the washroom with the bucket and towel, leaving the robes just outside the entryway.
+Linyu looked up to her with grateful eyes and mouthed, "Thank you", and then walked into the washroom with the bucket and towel, leaving the clean robes and the device on hae ear just outside the entryway.

-Melna moved back to the pendants on the cushion and quickly returned her own back to her neck before searching Kip's for clues.
-It smelled faintly of the ocean, but nothing else stood out to her. *What happened to you, Kip?
-How did a kaln find your pendant and then bring it all the way back here?*

-The kaln's footsteps emerged again from the washroom, and showed Linyu, unabashedly bare and fumbling with the trinket on hae ear.
+Mel glanced around the room and found the large cushion to the left of the door to sit on.
+The softness was inviting to her legs, weary from hiking down the hill.
+She took a second to clear her head, but before she could settle down, the kaln's footsteps emerged again from the washroom, showing Linyu, unabashedly bare save for a pendant and fumbling with the trinket on hae ear.

 Melna averted her eyes and stammered, "Linyu, you shouldn't show strangers your body."

-Linyu paused for a moment to interpret the strangeness of what Melna had just said, and then continued setting down the trinket and running back off to the washroom, knocking twice once inside to let Melna know thi was out of eyeshot.
+Linyu paused for a moment to interpret the strangeness of what Melna had just said, and then continued setting down the trinket on a table near her and running back off to the washroom, knocking twice once inside to let Melna know thi was out of eyeshot.
 Hesitantly, Melna moved her gaze to the trinket, which Linyu had placed next to Kip's pendant.
 It was wooden with intricate carvings on the top that seemed to have survived through a great number of trouble.
 She turned it over to find three jagged holes drilled into the bottom.

 *What is this thing?*